An original loan based on your experience and education.

 How much will I pay for a personal loan through Upstart?

+How much you pay will depend on how much you borrow.
+Depending on your state, you may have to meet a higher minimum amount, like $6,000 in Ohio or $7,000 in Massachusetts.
 It’s important to completely read the terms of a loan contract before agreeing to it.
 Doing so will help avoid any surprising fees down the road, and guarantee you know exactly what you will be paying every month.
-It’s important to note that the minimum loan amounts vary if you live in Ohio ($6,000) or Massachusetts ($7,000).

-Upstart charges a 2.8% – 8% of the target amount origination fee that is determined by your profile grade.
-Late fees are either $15 or 5% of the late payment amount (whichever is more).
+Upstart charges a 0% to 8% of the loan amount as an origination fee.
+Late fees are either $15 or 5% of the late payment amount.

 When you’re repaying your loan, keep in mind that you can make early repayments without incurring any fees or penalties.